Associate Reformed Presbyterian Church

 (Minutes of the General Synod, 1981, p.
 402 & 403)

-Short History: Split from the Church of Scotland in the 1730s as the Associated Presbytery and the Reformed Presbytery.
+Short History: The ARP Split from the Church of Scotland in the 1730s as the Associated Presbytery and the Reformed Presbytery.
 First North American presbyteries were created in Pennsylvania between 1750 and 1770.
 In 1782 the Associate and Reformed presbyteries merged to create the Associate Reformed Synod in Philadelphia.
 By 1803 the church had grown, especially in the South, and was split into four Synods.
 The Synod of the Carolinas was the only one remaining by the end of the 19th Century.
 The other Synods were merged and absorbed by the United Presbyterian Church throughout the 19th Century.

 The ARP Church has churches in Canada and the United States.
 Most members are clustered in the southeastern U.S.